amanpreet9391/Entry-Management-Software/README.md

 ![database-at-the-end-of-day](https://user-images.githubusercontent.com/25201552/69770055-82d17180-11ad-11ea-8e25-3ef477a5effe.png)
 </br>
 #### Google Spreadsheet
-This is an additional feature involved with our software.
-Actually the most day-to-day tool used these days is google spreadsheets.
-Accessible from any internet-connected computer or mobile device.
-Allowing others to view online files.
-Shared access and editing in real time of online files.
+This is an additional feature included with our software.
+Actually the most commonly used tool these days is google spreadsheets.
+Accessible from any internet-connected computer or mobile device, allowing others to view online files, shared access and editing in real time of online files and so on.
+Because of so many used cases, we added this as a feature in our software.
 So, as a visitor checkout , his/her entry will be added in google spreadsheet.</br>
 </br>
 ![entry-in-spreadsheet-after-checkout](https://user-images.githubusercontent.com/25201552/69770226-4e11ea00-11ae-11ea-86e1-b1b95c4353b6.png)